 50 SW Division St, Bend, OR 97702 | (541) 385-3333

-With a focus on non-traditional brewing methods (think decoction mashing, spontaneous fermentation, and barrel-aging), Crux Fermentation Project crafts wonders like the new Prince Nelson saison with triticale, wheat, and “wind-malt” barley from Madras, OR, as well as Nelson Sauvin hops and raspberry puree.
-Pay attention to a special series the brewery calls [BANISHED] that “banishes” certain beers to oak barrels to nap for several months to allow flavors to mature, meld, and mellow.
+Pay attention to a particular series the brewery calls [BANISHED] that “banishes” certain beers to oak barrels to nap for several months to allow flavors to mature, meld, and mellow.
 These beers will appear on the menu with the aforementioned “[BANISHED]” next to the name.
 We’re talking barrel-aged blackberry or marionberry sours, barrel-aged oud bruins with Brettanomyces, barrel-aged Flanders-style red ales, and more.

 Boneyard Beer

-1955 NE Division St, Bend, OR 97701 | (541) 241-7184
+Original Brewhouse: 1955 NE Division St, Bend, OR 97701 | (541) 241-7184

-Sunriver Brewing Co.
-Galveston Pub
+Sunriver Brewing Company Galveston Pub

 1005 NW Galveston Ave Bend, OR 97703 | (541) 408-9377

-Opened in 2012, Sunriver Brewing Co. has been brewing up award-winning beers for almost the last decade.
 Tell us if you can paint a picture that sounds more Oregonian: sipping a Northwest pale ale alongside a humongous Bavarian pretzel and cheese on an outdoor patio around a fire pit.
-Go ahead, we dare you.
+Go ahead; we dare you.
 But that’s the type of experience you’ll have at Sunriver, and it’s the magical combination of innovative pub grub and top-notch pints that draw us to this special place.

-Brasserie at Monkless Belgian Ales
+Monkless Belgian Ales

-803 SW Industrial Way Suite 202, Bend, OR 97702 | (541) 797-6760
+803 SW Industrial Way #202, Bend, OR 97702 | (541) 797-6760

-Like Crux, the views at the Brasserie at Monkless Belgian Ales are just incredible.
-I’m sure by now you’ve noticed that Bend, OR is just a beautiful place to drink beer.
-Nestled next to the Deschutes River and Bend’s Old Mill, the Brasserie at Monkless Belgian Ales features award-winning Belgian-style ales alongside European-influenced eats.
-Exemplary steamed mussels and duck fat fries pair perfectly with beers like the 2019 Oregon Beer Awards bronze medal-winning Peppercorn Imperial Wit and 2018 USA Beer Ratings silver medal-winning Capitulation, a dry hopped Belgian-style tripel ale.
-With beer like this, it’s clear as a Bend evening why Monkless Belgian Ales recently won Mid-Size Brewpub of The Year and Mid-Size Brewpub Brewer of the Year at GABF in 2020.
+Exemplary steamed mussels and duck fat fries pair perfectly with beers like the 2019 Oregon Beer Awards bronze medal-winning Peppercorn Imperial Wit and 2018 USA Beer Ratings silver medal-winning Capitulation, a dry-hopped Belgian-style tripel ale.
+With beer like this, it’s clear as a Bend evening why Monkless Belgian Ales won Mid-Size Brewpub of The Year and Mid-Size Brewpub Brewer of the Year at GABF in 2020.